Intensities in 10 Cities: Controversy

 The song "Jailbait" sparked backlash as the lyrics discuss wanting to have sex with a 13-year-old, which would constitute statutory rape ("Well, I don't care if you're just thirteen, you look too good to be true"), and later sharing her when the police show up to arrest the perpetrator ("Wait a minute, officer, don't put those handcuffs on me / Put them on her and I'll share her with you").
-These lyrics have retrospectively been pointed out to be paradoxical, given Nugent's frequent political campaigning with and for "family values"-candidates.
+These lyrics have retrospectively been pointed out to be hypocritical, given Nugent's frequent political campaigning with and for "family values" candidates.

 Track listing

 All songs written and arranged by Ted Nugent, except "Land of a Thousand Dances", written by Chris Kenner.